electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 If you want to restore a wallet with already incoming transaction you have to restore from a specific provided height.
 Why do not simply restore from genesis?
-Because Monero is a special network in which all transactions are fully encrypted.
+Because electroneum is a special network in which all transactions are fully encrypted.
 That means the only way to know if a block contains a transaction for you is to decrypt that transaction.
 Start from genesis will implies decrypting the whole blockchain on the device.
 Impossible: TOO LONG!